Youssef-AbdelMottaleb/SortingAlgorithims/README.md

 # SortingAlgorithims
-This Project Sort Array With Merge Sort Or Insertion Sort
+This Project Sort Array With Merge Sort Or Insertion Sort With Simple UI